 If you need an approved mask, please ask for one at reception.

 Parenting During a Pandemic

-Every year, families pile into planes, trains, and automobiles to get their fill of summer fun.
-“Summer fun” might have looked different last year though, and it’s likely you had to make the tough decision to cancel your 2020 travel plans.
-In fact, 72% of Americans did not take a vacation last summer.
-But it’s […]
+Every summer, families pile into planes, trains, and automobiles to get their fill of fun, family, and festivities.
+This summer season might still look a little different than previous years, though.
+While it’s likely you had to make the tough decision to cancel some of your 2020 and 2021 travel plans due to COVID-19, travel […]

-COVID-19 vaccines are available for adolescents and teenagers ages 12+.
-Here’s what that means for your teen.
+COVID-19 vaccines are available for children ages 5+.
+Here’s what that means for your child.